 - 1 tablespoon water

-- ¼ cup finely grated Parmigiano Reggiano (25 g )
+- ¼ cup finely grated Parmigiano Reggiano

 For the crust...

 - Heat the olive oil in a deep skillet over medium heat until it shimmers.
 Add the shallots and thyme and cook until the shallots are browned on the edges.
 Fish out and discard the thyme.
-Add the cauliflower and stir to coat with oil.
+Add the cauliflower florets and stir to coat with oil.
 Increase the heat to medium-high, pour in the beer, and bring to a boil.
 Reduce the heat, cover, and steam the cauliflower until fork-tender, about 7 minutes.
-Uncover and cook until all the liquid has evaporated, another 5 minutes.
+Uncover and continue to cook until all the liquid has evaporated, another 5 minutes.
 Remove the pan from the heat and stir in the parsley, salt, and pepper.
 Cool to room temperature.Note: this step can be done while the dough is chilling at the end of Step 1.